Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 | National Permit | For inter-state goods vehicles | ₹2,515 (5 years) |

-| State Permit | Operates within one state | ₹1,500 – ₹2,000 |
+| State Permit | This permit operates within the state | ₹1,500 – ₹2,000 |

-| Contract Carriage | For hired vehicles (cabs, etc.) | Varies by vehicle class |
+| Contract Carriage | It is basically for hired vehicles like cabs, etc. | Varies by vehicle class |

-| Tourist Permit | For passenger vehicles (<8 years) | ₹500 – ₹1,500 |
+| Tourist Permit | It is for passenger vehicles | ₹500 – ₹1,500 |

-| Electric Vehicles (EVs) | Battery-operated transport | Exempted from fees |
+| Electric Vehicles (EVs) | It is for Battery-operated transport | Exempted from fees |

 - UP crackdown: Fake permits on India-Nepal routes targeted in 2025.